 Corporate governance builds smoother-running operations

-Anyone that has walked into turmoil within a company knows how much it can cost that organization, including product waste, employee turnover, and company profits.
-When corporate governance models are in place, there’s less risk of such difficult situations playing out, and operations are simply smoother.
+Anyone who has walked into turmoil within a company knows how much it can cost that organization, including product waste, employee turnover, and company profits.
+When corporate governance models are in place, such difficult situations are less risky, and operations are smoother.

 Compliance costs are minimized, and risks are mitigated

-Regulator compliance in any sector is often viewed as something to reduce fines and minimize scrutiny of the operation.
-Yet, the other side of that coin is that when there are smooth processes in place, and a strong corporate governance system is clear, those compliance rules help others.
+Regulator compliance in any sector is often viewed as reducing fines and minimizing scrutiny of the operation.
+However, the other side is that when smooth processes are in place, and a strong corporate governance system is clear, those compliance rules help others.

-Having a culture that is designed to support corporate governance enables this.
-It ensures that products are able to reach the market and intended customer within desired timelines while meeting all expectations in protecting employees, customers, and data.
+Having a culture designed to support corporate governance enables this.
+It ensures that products reach the market and intended customer within the desired timelines while meeting all expectations regarding protecting employees, customers, and data.

 See Related: FirstEnergy Corp.
 ESG Profile (FE): Is It Sustainable?